Ashhas/OW-API-App/README.md

 </p>

 ## I. Introduction
+To get more comfortable with the BLoC pattern, I decided to develop an app for practice purposes.
+Eventually that app turned into this little project for Overwatch Statistics.
-I always felt like Blizzard never did much with the Overwatch IP on mobile.
-To view your stats, progress and achievements you have to really go out of your way to view them.
-That's why I build this project and now share it with the community.
-I hope that in the future this project can provide an easy way for the community to get insight into their performance at home & on-the-go.
+I always feel like it's hard to see your stats, progress and achievements through your phone.
+That's why I started working on this project and now share it with the community.

-The first version of the project (v1.0) is just about viewing your competitive rank and building up backend of the application.
+The first version of the project (~ v1.0) is just about viewing your competitive rank and building up backend of the application.
 I applied the BloC pattern by using `flutter_bloc` for state management and tried to implement some of the clean-architecture principles.
-In the next version (v2.0) i'm planning on addding user statistics to the application and improving the UI by working with an UI Designer (still looking for one).
+In the next version (v2.0) i'm planning on addding mroe user statistics to the application and improving the UI.

 ## II.
 Showcase
 <p>
   <img src="https://github.com/Ashhas/OW-API-App/blob/master/screenshots/Screenshot_20210508-175330.jpg" width="200">
   <img src="https://github.com/Ashhas/OW-API-App/blob/master/screenshots/Screenshot_20210508-175556.jpg" width="200">